chand1012/blog/content/blog/Arch-Beginners/index.md

 ### Required Programs

 As previously stated **assume nothing that you need is installed**.
-This includes some _really_ basic stuff, such as [`sudo`](https://wiki.archlinux.org/title/Sudo), text editors like [`nano`](https://wiki.archlinux.org/title/Nano) and [`vim`](https://wiki.archlinux.org/title/Vim) and a [DHCP Client](https://wiki.archlinux.org/title/Network_configuration#DHCP).
+This includes some _really_ basic stuff, such as [`sudo`](https://wiki.archlinux.org/title/Sudo), text editors like [`nano`](https://wiki.archlinux.org/title/Nano) and [`vim`](https://wiki.archlinux.org/title/Vim), and a [DHCP Client](https://wiki.archlinux.org/title/Network_configuration#DHCP).
 Now whether you need `sudo` can be up for debate, however most people are going to want it so they don't have to use root all the time.
 The DHCP Client, usually `dhcpcd`, is also something that most users will want unless Arch is getting a static IP.

 If you want to get up and running fast, you _can_ add all the programs you'll need while you are bootstrapping the OS (what `pacstrap` does), but its not recommended.
-Usually I get the OS booted and connected to the internet without the installer then install the recommended packages, but you can install some programs and a desktop environment quickly otherwise.
+Usually I get the OS booted and connected to the internet without the a desktop then install the recommended packages, but you can install some programs and a desktop environment quickly otherwise.

 [Here](https://gist.github.com/chand1012/8658d07bd6dddf0a8c561059eed45d4f) is a list of packages that I have installed on my Arch system.